jquast/blessed/docs/measuring.rst

 The rendered width of some characters depends on the terminal software, as discovered by the `ucs-detect <https://ucs-detect.readthedocs.io/results.html>`_ project.
-At class-initialization, blessed identifies the terminal software with the `XTVERSION <https://vtdn.dev/docs/dcs/xtversion/>`_ query (``CSI > q``) and measures whether East Asian ambiguous characters are rendered wide or narrow, then applies the matching wcwidth_ `correction tables
+At class-initialization, blessed identifies the terminal software by the ``TERM_PROGRAM`` environment variable, set by most modern terminal emulators, and otherwise by the `XTVERSION
+<https://vtdn.dev/docs/dcs/xtversion/>`_ query (``CSI > q``).
+It also measures whether East Asian
-<https://wcwidth.readthedocs.io/en/latest/intro.html#corrections>`_ to the methods above.
+ambiguous characters are rendered wide or narrow, then applies the matching wcwidth_ `correction tables <https://wcwidth.readthedocs.io/en/latest/intro.html#corrections>`_ to the methods above.

 The result is available as :attr:`~.Terminal.term_program` and :attr:`~.Terminal.ambiguous_width`: